 When I was in college at Southeastern University, I majored in Church Ministries-Missions, which basically means I had the privilege of taking a lot of missions classes with Dr. Rodney White.
 In one of those classes, Missionary Life and Work, Dr. White told us we would have to be a “Jack of all trades” on the mission field.
 I even remember a day when we all went to his house to do some practical missionary life projects like electrical work, welding, change the oil in a car, and even learning to drive a manual transmission.
 Most of these skills I had already learned growing up because my dad is awesome!
 So I mostly helped the other students that day.
 But would you believe, Dr. White was RIGHT!
 Earlier this week, a few of those things came to life for me and all within about 24 hours.

 It’s Christmas time, and we are trying to do our best to decorate our little apartment for Christmas.
 So, the tree is up, a few decorations are hanging around the house, the dinner table looks awesome, and the kids are playing with a nativity set.
 We have a nice back porch and I thought I would put some Christmas lights on the back to share the Christmas joy with our neighbors.
 But there are a couple small problems.
 This place we are living in has very few electrical outlets.
 There are none on the back porch.
 (Side note: In the new ACP building, I will be making very sure we have plenty of outlets.
 This place is crazy.)
 But that shouldn’t be a big problem to overcome. just buy a nice extension cord to run power from inside the house to the back porch.
 Seems like a simple find.
 NOPE!
 Problem #2 – Kenya apparently doesn’t know what an extension cord is.
 They certainly don’t sell them in the stores, not even in Nairobi.
 You can buy a nice 5m power strip with 6 sockets.
 But I couldn’t find anything longer than 5 meters.
-So, I became the missionary electrician and built one for myself.
+So, I became the missionary electrician and built one for myself, even though I should have contacted the Home-Pro Electric for a Guelph electrician.
 Just bought a 20 meter cord, the male plug and a female socket and box.
 Piece of cake.
 It’ll be nice to have during construction at the ACP property don’t you think?

 Sunday morning, we were leaving the guest house to go to church, and as we were pulling out a sad thing happened.
 I attempted to roll down the power window to say goodbye to the guard at the gate and the window did not go down properly.
 It was like it came off the track or something.
 So, we kept it up all day and Monday morning, I went out to investigate as the missionary mechanic that I am.
 I took off the interior door panel and looked to see what the problem was.
 I found that there are 2 pieces of plastic that hold the glass to the mechanism to force the window up and down.
 Apparently the silicone adhesive decided it was tired and did not want to hold onto the glass any longer.
 So, no problem.
 I went 2 doors down in Embu town to my neighbor Embu Motors.
 They had exactly the silicone adhesive I needed for the repair.
 I cleaned the clips and the glass, glued it in, kept it still for 24 hours and now it’s good as new.
 (Side note: the silicone even came with an extra tube of super glue which I used to repair a couple of broken Christmas ornaments).